mapmeld/ml/100-days-of-ml.md

 ### 6 September
 - Some practice questions for tech screening interviews
-- PR to AdapterHub adding Arabic dialect task
+- PRs to AdapterHub adding Arabic dialect task, issues with GPT-2 tutorial, RTL layout for Arabic translation of PyTorch DL book

 ### 5 September
 Had some trouble sleeping, most progress was running LandCoverNet dataset download